Schwab Fundamental Emerging Markets Equity Index Fund

 Fund Description

-To pursue its goal, the fund primarily invests in stocks that are included in the Russell RAFI Emerging Markets Large Company Index.
-The index measures the performance of the large company size segment by fundamental overall company scores (scores), which are created using as the universe the emerging markets companies in the FTSE Global Total Cap Index (the parent index).
-Securities are grouped in order of decreasing score and each company receives a weight based on its percentage of the total scores of the emerging markets companies within the parent index.
-Companies are split at the 87.5% point based on fundamental weights.
-Companies above this breakpoint make up the index.
-The index uses a partial quarterly reconstitution methodology in which the index is split into four equal segments at the annual reconstitution and each segment is then rebalanced on a rolling quarterly basis.
-The index is compiled and calculated by Frank Russell Company in conjunction with Research Affiliates LLC, and the method of calculating the components of the index is subject to change.
+To pursue its goal, the fund generally invests in stocks that are included in the RAFI Fundamental High Liquidity Emerging Markets Index†.
+The index selects, ranks, and weights securities by fundamental measures of company size – adjusted sales, retained operating cash flow, and dividends plus buybacks – rather than market capitalization.
+The index measures the performance of the large company size segment by fundamental overall company scores (scores), which are created using as the universe the emerging markets companies in the RAFI Global Equity Investable Universe (the parent universe).
+Securities are grouped in order of decreasing score and each company receives a weight based on its percentage of the total scores of the emerging markets companies within the parent universe.
+The index is comprised of the largest emerging markets companies by fundamental size.
+The top 87.5% of the companies by cumulative fundamental score are included in the index.
+The companies included in the index, and their respective weights, are determined annually and are implemented using a partial quarterly reconstitution methodology in which the index is split into four equal segments and each segment is rebalanced on a rolling quarterly basis.
+The method of calculating the components of the index is subject to change.

 It is the fund’s policy that, under normal circumstances, it will invest at least 80% of its net assets (including, for this purpose, any borrowings for investment purposes) in stocks included in the index, including depositary receipts representing securities of the index; which may be in the form of American Depositary Receipts (ADRs), Global Depositary Receipts (GDRs) and European Depositary Receipts (EDRs).
 The fund will notify its shareholders at least 60 days before changing this policy.
 The fund may sell securities that are represented in the index in anticipation of their removal from the index, or buy securities that are not yet represented in the index in anticipation of their addition to the index.
 The fund does not hedge its exposure to foreign currencies.
 However, the fund may use forward contracts to lock in exchange rates for the portfolio securities purchased or sold, but awaiting settlement.
 These transactions establish a rate of exchange that can be expected to be received upon settlement of the securities.

-The fund may concentrate its investments (i.e., hold more than 25% of its assets) in an industry or group of industries to approximately the extent that the index the fund is designed to track is also so concentrated.
+The fund will concentrate its investments (i.e., hold more than 25% of its assets) in a particular industry, group of industries or sector to approximately the extent that the index the fund is designed to track is also so concentrated.

 SFENX - Performance